RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/projects.md

 title: Projects
 ---

-A **project** is a group of notes that is treated as if it were a single note when displaying links to theorems or equations in them.
+A **project** is a group of notes that is treated as if it were a single note when displaying links to theorems in them.

 Suppose your vault looks like below.
 There are two folders (`Calculus` & `Linear algebra`), each corresponding to a class.